Minnesota Council for the Gifted & Talented

 Do you have a bright or talented kid between the ages of 1 and 5?
 Come discuss all the hilarity, exasperation, and joy of raising bright young kids with other parents who get it!
 This supportive parent community is a place to ask questions, share stories, meet new friends, and exchange tips and ideas.

 Are things just not working at school even though your child is really smart?
 Does your child have wide differences in skills?
 You may be parenting a twice exceptional child.
-Join the MCGT 2E discussion group to connect with other parents who are also on this journey, discussing concerns, successes, educational options and much more
+Join the MCGT 2E discussion group to ask questions and connect with other parents who are also on this journey, discussing concerns, successes, educational options and much more.

 Lean on Me